This is a guest post by Ramanathan Murthy. If you’d like to contribute to our blog, feel free to get in touch with us.

 Phase 6: Down Magento 1 and Up Magento 2 store

-– Start Magento 2 cron job
+- Start Magento 2 cron jobs

-– Test your Magento 2 store thoroughly
+- Test your Magento 2 store thoroughly with new features

-– Change server settings directing it to Magento 2
+- Change server settings, directing it to Magento 2

 - GO LIVE!